AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 	- flowchart
 	- timeline chart
 	- Quality screenshots of your program’s output
-		- To convey your program’s functionality
-		- Use more than one screenshot and explain what each one illustrates
+		- To convey your program’s functionality use more than one screenshot and explain what each one illustrates
-	- A description of two code segments related to the program requirements
-		- Be sure your description identifies the name of the variables being processed
-- Your completed code submitted as a replit
+- Your completed code submitted as a .java file(s)
-- Your documentation submitted digitally as one document
+- Your documentation submitted digitally as one pdf document